ayllon/ayllon.github.io/_posts/2017-07-20-but_it_doesnt_work_on_my_machine.md

 "Empty fragment" and a spurious `0` looks suspicious.

-And indeed, when I built a patched version, disabling empty fragments again, everything would work just fine again.
+And indeed, when I built a patched version, disabling empty fragments, everything would work just fine again.

 These empty fragments happen to be a countermeasure against [a vulnerability of CBC